 This icebreaker activity is good for events where participants will be working together in groups at their tables or in virtual teams over a longer period of time.

 It works by getting individuals to introduce themselves to each other and share some unique facts about themselves.
 The groups then use these facts as the inspiration from which to come up with a team name and from which to create a team logo.

 The facilitator starts the activity by ensuring that all of the participants are evenly spread across tables, or are in evenly sized groups.
 The best group size for this event is between 8 and 10.

 Once the groups are created, the facilitator asks each table or group to spend a few minutes getting to know each other by introducing themselves and sharing an interesting or unique fact about themselves.
 As the groups are introducing themselves, the facilitator provides each table with a flip chart and some pens.

-Once all the tables have finished their conversations, the facilitator asks each table to come up with a team name and team symbol or badge based on their unique or interesting facts, and to draw their logo and name on their flip-chart.
+Once all the tables or virtual groups have finished their conversations, the facilitator asks each table to come up with a team name and team symbol or badge based on their unique or interesting facts, and to draw their logo and name on their flip-chart.